Shopify/css/commenting/readme.md

 ```

 ## Block comments
-Block comments should have a line with a `//` before and after the comment.
+Block comments should be used to create meaningful divisions in your file.
+Each block comment should be preceded by a line with a `//`.

 ```scss
 // Bad!